-Despite the financial losses local authorities are facing during the Covid pandemic, local authorities need to prioritise supporting and incentivising SMEs' survival, revival and growth as the engine of local and regional economies.
-The Covid-19 pandemic is creating the trigger effect that is required for a radical strategic change, which might help solve productivity problem.
+Despite the financial difficulties local authorities are facing, they need to prioritise supporting and incentivising SMEs' survival, revival and growth as the engine of local and regional economies.
+The Covid-19 pandemic created the trigger effect that is required for a radical strategic change, which might help solve productivity problem.

-What the SME economy needs is not a general business support policy for all SMEs, but bespoke policies for different sizes of SMEs or SMEs identified through other characteristics than their growth level and the number of employees.
-For instance, targeted policies or facilitating mechanisms might be put in place to stabilise the presence of sole trader (up to 1 employee) and small-sized (10-49 employees) enterprises in the economy and to facilitate their growth. our research found a positive correlation between the employment levels and turnover of these particular SME categories, indicating their capacity to grow in terms of both size and economic effect with the right guidance (Yoruk and Gilman, 2021a); yet they need support to sustain themselves in the long run.
+What the SME economy needs is not generalised business support policy for all SMEs, but bespoke policies for SMEs of different sizes and other characteristics than just their turnover or employment growth.
+For instance, targeted policies or facilitating mechanisms might be put in place to stabilise the presence of sole trader (up to 1 employee) and small-sized (10-49 employees) enterprises in the economy and to facilitate their growth.
+Our research found a positive correlation between the employment levels and turnover of these SME categories, indicating their capacity to grow in terms of both size and economic effect with the right guidance (Yoruk and Gilman, 2021a).
+Yet they need support to sustain themselves in the long run.
 This is not to say that there are no means available for enhancing the contribution of these firms.
 Physically there are start-up hubs, industrial clusters, science parks, and so on supported by public funding and policies.
-However, SMEs' needs are more contextualised, complex and urgent.
-Academic research intensively looks into the barriers to SME growth.
+However, SMEs' needs are more contextualised, complex, and urgent.
+Academic research intensively investigates the barriers to SME growth.
 Qualification and skills development is one of the major issues that could be addressed.

 We recommend consulting with SMEs and creating opportunities in line with their needs.
 This is feasible at the level of regional and local economies.
-Local authorities need to assume the role of coordinating the actors who will ensure enabling the bottom-up support systems, such as banks, NGOs, universities, business development and technical assistance providers.
-They also need to synchronise their SME policies with local and regional factors such as business environment, available opportunities and coordination capabilities.
+Policy makers and stakeholders need to assume the role of coordinating all of the actors who will ensure enabling the bottom-up support systems, such as banks, NGOs, universities, business development and technical assistance providers.
+They also need to synchronise their SME policies with local and regional factors such as business environment, available opportunities, and coordination capabilities.
 The interventions need to ideally revolve around our three framework elements but need to include the abovementioned broad range of specific key areas (Table 1) if they are to develop the potential for SMEs' future growth, enhance SME productivity and introduce digital transformation in SMEs.
-For such interventions, individual and sustainable one to one interventions would be important given the nature of some of the transformations required.
-For example, mindset transformation would include Understanding Human Capitals' role in building competitive advantage (leaders & management), Empowering employees through Purpose, Mastery & Autonomy and understanding the creation of competitive advantage.
-Strategic transformation requires a written strategy, understanding how to build strategy and become more strategic, emphasis on knowledge and innovation management, HR as a source of competitive advantage and quality and differentiation strategy (niche products and personalisation of services), a long-term view to networking - effectively cooperating with their suppliers and customers, and actual implementation of influential CSR initiatives which involves understanding Corporate Social Responsibility.
-Digital transformation requires an understanding of technology for efficiency improvements (productivity), value Chain integration, the right skills and capabilities, broader integrated measures and ability to measure wider indicators and comprehending the importance of technology use for their business and integrating the right technologies for their business into their operations.
-Tailored workshops for SME groups with similar characteristics and /or needs, bespoke grant schemes and specialist accelerator programs would also be useful.
-The question is whether they are achievable, and if so, how?
+For such interventions, individual and sustainable one to one intervention would be important given the nature of some of the transformations required.

+For example, mindset transformation would include:

+- understanding human capitals' role in building competitive advantage (leaders & management), - empowering employees through purpose, mastery & autonomy (Pink, 2010) - understanding the creation of competitive advantage.

+Strategic transformation requires a written strategy:

+- understanding how to build strategy and become more strategic, - emphasis on knowledge and innovation management, - HR as a source of competitive advantage - quality and differentiation strategy (niche products and personalisation of services), - a long-term view to networking effectively cooperating with their suppliers and customers, - implementation of influential CSR initiatives which involves understanding Corporate Social Responsibility.